Lammy94/docker-doxygen/README.md

 docker run -it --rm -v $PWD:/work nakatt/doxygen doxygen
 ```

-## Use PlantUML
+## Use variant images containing PlantUML

+Images tagged with `plantuml` have PlantUML additionally installed.
 PlantUML is installed in `/opt/plantuml/plantuml.jar`.

 When using PlantUML, add a following line in Doxyfile.

 ```
 PLANTUML_JAR_PATH = /opt/plantuml/plantuml.jar